tornikegomareli/AgentKit/README.md

 **Give any iOS or macOS app an AI agent in 10 lines of Swift.**

 AgentKit is a modular Swift Package that adds an agentic layer to your app — a loop that can reason, call tools, observe state, and respond.
-It wraps multiple LLM providers behind a single protocol and ships a drop-in chat UI with built-in tool confirmation flows.
+It wraps multiple LLM providers behind a single protocol and ships a drop-in agentic UI with built-in tool confirmation flows.

 [![Swift 5.9+](https://img.shields.io/badge/Swift-5.9+-orange.svg)](https://swift.org)
 [![Platforms](https://img.shields.io/badge/Platforms-iOS%2017%2B%20%7C%20macOS%2014%2B-blue.svg)](https://developer.apple.com)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

----

-## Why AgentKit?

-- **10 lines to a working agent** — register tools, pick an LLM, drop in a chat view
-- **Zero lock-in** — swap Claude for OpenAI for Apple on-device.
-Same code.
-- **3 providers** — Claude, OpenAI, Apple Foundation Models, or bring your own
-- **Tool confirmation** — built-in approval flow with optional biometric auth for sensitive actions
-- **Modular** — import only what you need.
-Headless?
-Skip the UI.
-Custom UI?
-Skip the chat view.
-- **Swift-native** — async/await, actors, structured concurrency.
-No Combine, no callbacks.
-- **Testable** — every component has a mock.
-No network calls in tests.

 ---